ahalp90/COSC110-assignment-2-programming-GUI-voter/README.md

 * Vote files whose contents you wish to view/validate.
 * No additional external dependencies.

-Download the program to your local machine and run vote_gui.py.
+Download the program files to your local machine and run main.py.
-* In Windows, double click on vote_gui.py to run the program.
+* In Windows, double click on main.py to run the program.
 * In Linux, navigate to the directory in which you've placed it and, in the terminal, run:\
-    _python vote_gui.py_
+    _python main.py_

 ## Usage
 1. Run the program as described in the Installation section.
 The "Codetown Vote Display" GUI will appear.